samuel-deng/math4ml_su24/syllabus.md

   - Week 6-2: Multivariate Gaussian.
 Gaussian mixture models and density estimation.
 Review of course.

 ## Collaboration Policy
 Learning is best done in collaboration with peers.
 To this end, you will be allowed to collaborate with other students on the problem sets in groups **up to three students (including yourself)**.
 All collaborators must write the names and UNIs of their group at the top of each problem set (the template will have a space for you to do so).
 All collaborators must also *type up everything in their own words*.
 You are free to discuss, whiteboard, and brainstorm with your collaborators.
 However, when it comes to sitting down and solving the actual problem, you must do it yourself, away from your collaborators.
+If your homework writeup resembles that of another student in a way which suggests that you have violated the above policy, you may be suspected of academic dishonesty.

 For the final project, only individual work is allowed.
 The final project is meant to track your own individual growth in mathematical maturity (which may have improved from collaborating with other students!), so you should aim to do all parts of it yourself.